kedhammar/raysearch_case/README.md

 uvicorn main:app --reload
 ```

-Web app should be accessible at `http://localhost:8000/experiments`
+Web app should be accessible at `http://localhost:8000/experiments`.
+The experiment IDs of the table are hyperlinks.